Linkurious/ogma-oracle-parser/docs/getting-started.md

 }
 ```

-Now, we can use the `CUST_SQLGRAPH_JSON` to retrieve vertives/edges data from the ids we got from the previous request:
+Now, we can use the `CUST_SQLGRAPH_JSON` to retrieve nodes/edges data from the IDs we got from the previous request:

 ```ts
 import { parseLob } from "@linkurious/ogma-oracle-parser";